 Zoey filed a complaint against The Lodge alleging violations of the ADA with regard to her service dog.
-The Lodge denied the allegations citing N.C.G.S. §168.4.2, which it says allows Lodge employees to ask for the registration.
+The Lodge denied the allegations citing N.C.G.S. §168.4.2, which allowed Lodge employees to ask for the required registration.